Brief: We list out some funding platforms you can use to financially support open source projects.

 The complete process is transparent and everyone can track whoever is associated with Open Collective.
 The contributions are visible along with the unpaid expenses.
 There is also the option to contribute on a recurring basis.

-Open Collective currently has more than 500 collectives being backed up by more than 5000 users.
+Open Collective currently has thousands of collectives being backed up by thousands of users.

 Tidelift is an impressive enterprise-focused solution that helps maintainers monetize their open-source projects.